Yapapaya/jquery-cloneya/README.md

 (Coming soon, package not published yet)

-To install CloneYa using npm, on the command line, run
+To install Cloneya using npm, on the command line, run

 ```batchfile
 npm install cloneya